wp-plugins/simple-facebook-publish/readme.txt

 To create a facebook app go to: https://developers.facebook.com/apps

-Also you have to generate a permanent page access token.
-Click the following link for a tutorial on how to get one: http://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token
+After installing the plugin go to "Settings" > "Simple Facebook Publish" and enter your app id and app secret and save these.

-After installing the plugin go to "Settings" > "Simple Facebook Publish" and enter your app id, app secret and the access token.
+Now click on authorize app, accept all permissions it asks for and choose the page where your post will be published to.
 Now on the post edit screen you will see an additional meta box with a checkbox.
 Check this checkbox before saving/updating a post to publish it on facebook.

 **ATTENTION:** Your server needs to run php 5.4 or later!